-It is the policy of this Department to protect the right of the people to peaceably assemble.
-If the event devolves into civil disorder (pursuant to 407 PC) and is deemed an unlawful assembly, the priority is to protect life and property.
-Enforcement should be done in a rapid, firm, and impartial manner, using only the force necessary to accomplish the mission and protect the community.
+If the event deteriorates into civil disorder (pursuant to 407 PC) and is deemed an unlawful assembly the foremost priority is to protect life, then property.
 Civil disorder does not preclude personnel from the requirement to follow all Departmental Policies and Procedures.
-All required reports must be completed and approved in a timely manner.
+All uses of force must be documented and required reports must be completed and approved in a timely manner.
+It is especially critical to record all law enforcement related contacts and other contacts deemed appropriate.